GohuHQ/anyblok_attachment/anyblok_attachment/bloks/wkhtml2pdf/README.rst

 ..
-This file is a part of the AnyBlok / Attachmment project ..
+This file is a part of the AnyBlok / Attachment project ..
 ..
-Copyright (C) 2017 Jean-Sebastien SUZANNE <jssuzanne@anybox.fr>
+Copyright (C) 2018 Jean-Sebastien SUZANNE <jssuzanne@anybox.fr>
 ..
 ..
 This Source Code Form is subject to the terms of the Mozilla Public License,
 .. v.
 2.0.
 If a copy of the MPL was not distributed with this file,You can